armelfiavor/CSS-1/README.md

-This is my first CSS prject I ever done efficiently
+This is how to use media queries in  CSS

 Please ask any question if you have some.